Arkansas Hourly Paycheck Calculator

 How do I use the Arkansas Hourly Paycheck Calculator?

 Enter hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, and pretax/post-tax deductions.
-The calculator applies FICA, federal, and Arkansas state withholding to estimate take-home with a clear line-by-line breakdown.
+The calculator applies FICA, federal withholding, and Arkansas state income tax withholding to estimate take-home pay with a clear line-by-line breakdown. :contentReference[oaicite:9]{index=9}

 Does Arkansas deduct local income taxes from paychecks?

-No. Arkansas has no city or county wage tax for employees.
-Your check includes federal taxes, FICA, Arkansas state withholding, and any elected deductions.
+No. Arkansas has no city or county wage or income tax for employees.
+Your paycheck includes federal taxes, FICA, Arkansas state withholding, and any elected deductions. :contentReference[oaicite:10]{index=10}

 Which form controls my Arkansas state withholding?

-Arkansas Form AR4EC controls state withholding elections.
-Complete it with your IRS W-4.
-Update after life changes and mirror settings in the calculator for accuracy.
+Form AR4EC controls your state withholding elections.
+Complete it along with your IRS W-4.
+Update after life changes or when your filing status or dependents change. :contentReference[oaicite:11]{index=11}

 How should I enter overtime, shift differentials, tips, and bonuses?

-Input overtime using the correct multiplier (typically 1.5× after 40 hours).
-Enter differentials, tips, and supplemental wages separately so the calculator recomputes withholding accurately.
+Input overtime using the correct multiplier (typically 1.5× after 40 hours/week).
+Enter differentials, tips, and supplemental wages separately so the calculator recomputes federal withholding, FICA and Arkansas state withholding accurately.

 Why did my Arkansas paycheck change this period?